Saturday, 31 January 2015

 METHOD :

 Wash the mutton thoroughly.
 Get the juice from the 2 lemons.
-Make paste from garlic, ginger and red chillies separately.
-Marinate the mutton with 2 tbsp oil, lemon juice, and 1/2 tsp of ginger, garlic, red chilli paste, turmeric and salt.
-Keep marinated for at least 3-4 hours in an air tight container in a refrigerator.
-Take out an hour before cooking.
+Make paste from garlic, ginger.
+Marinate the mutton with 2 tbsp oil, lemon juice, 1/2 tsp of ginger, garlic, red chilli+cumin+coriander powders, turmeric, salt.
+Keep marinated for an hour.
+Take the mutton in a pressure cooker and pressure cook at minimal heat up to 1 whistle.
+Switch off the gas stove.

-Wash, peel and slice the onions.
-Heat the oil in a wok.
-Temper with bayleaf and add the sliced onions.
+Wash, peel, slice onions.
+Heat oil in wok.
+Temper with bayleaf, whole garam masalas, add sliced onions.
 Fry at low heat until brown.
-Add the rest of the ginger, garlic and red chilli pastes and fry till the oil separates.
+Add the rest of the ginger, garlic, fry till the oil separates.

-Now add the salt, turmeric and the coriander powder and sauté for a minute.
-Add the marinated mutton with all the marinade.
-Mix well and cover.
+Add salt, turmeric, sauté for a minute.
+Add the half cooked mutton with all of the curry.
+Stir & cover.
 Turn the heat to minimum.
-You have to uncover and stir every 3-4 minutes.
-Do this till all the water dries up which may take about 45 minutes.
+You have to remove cover, stir every 3-4 minutes.
+Do this until the gravy semi-dries.

-Wash, cut & add the tomato, cover cook at minimal heat!
-Once the water dries up, add 2 coffee mugs of warm water.
-Stir and cover again.
-After 10 minutes, open and add the garam masala powder, give a stir.
-Boil for another 2 minutes and switch off.
+Wash, cut, add tomato, 2 cups warm water, cover cook at minimal heat!
+Stir, cover again.
+After 5-6 minutes, remove cover, add the garam masala powder, give a stir, cook for 2 minutes, switch off the gas stove.

-Enjoy with plain rice, sweet pilaf, vegetable pilaf or your choice of breads!
+Enjoy with plain rice or with your choice of bread!

 Wednesday, 21 January 2015